chi110r/ffprocess/README.md

 If you create a pull-request, please compare it against the "develop" branch.

+## Todo's

+ * how to for unraid
+ * template for Unraid
+ * run as service(???)

 ## Warranty

 This software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 It could even start a nuclear war or kill your kittens. ;)

 ## Donate

-If you want to donate for this project, you can send me some coins to the following address.
+If you want to donate for this project, do it by [rootlogin/ffprocess](https://github.com/rootlogin/ffprocess)

-**Bitcoin**: 1CCzVGMgoEbd5Zn84QnqjNFRj4PZtAoTrC

 ## License